Skip to main content

 Injection site reactions Reported across all cohorts at low rates.
 Typically mild: erythema, induration, pruritis.
 Rotating injection sites weekly minimises local tissue effects.

-For the complete escalation schedule, see Retatrutide Dosage Protocol.
+For the escalation schedule as published, see Retatrutide Dosage Protocol.
 For a cross-compound safety comparison, see Retatrutide vs Semaglutide.

 Source Research-Grade Retatrutide in Australia